englishphilosophy/english-philosophical-texts/GUIDELINES.md

 example is derived, the separate lines of the quoted poetry are printed on separate lines.
-Since Markit treats single line breaks as equivalent to spaces, however, the result of the above encoding will be a block quotation all on one long line.
+Since Markit treats single line breaks as equivalent to spaces, however, the result of the above encoding will be a block quotation all on one line.

 Line breaks in the source text are encoded in Markit as two forward slashes:
 `//`.
-Thus the previous example should be encoding like this:
+Thus the previous example should be encoded like this:

 ```
 {#3} Few men would envy the character, which ^C{ae}sar^ gives of ^Cassius^.